SUMMARY

 Afternoon Exploration: Jungle walk through tropical and primary forests, observing diverse vegetation and wildlife.

-Night Activity: Boat tour along the Tambopata River, spotting nocturnal creatures such as alligators, birds, and mammals.
+Night Activity: River Boat tour along the Tambopata Tour , spotting nocturnal creatures such as alligators, birds, and mammals.

 Accommodation: Comfortable lodging at Tambopata Lodge Inn.